mysociety/citizenconnect/README.md

 Documentation
 -------------
 Various documentation is available in the `documentation` folder.
+For an overview of what this project is about and does, see `conf/OVERVIEW.md`.

 Installation
 ------------